tuckerconnelly/react-stack-nav/README.md

 #### Action creators

-Trying to match these as close as possible to the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) :
+These are the same as the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) :

 - `pushState(stateObj: object, title: string, url: string)`: Pushes a new state onto the history array
 - `replaceState(stateObj: object, title: string, url: string)`: Replaces the current state on the history array